yrjarv/gardermoen/README.md

   <li>Download the "Live Preview" extension to VSCode, or in any other way host the website on localhost.
 This is to make sure that your browser's CORS/CORB policy does not affect the local XML file with data for direkteruter.html.</li>
   <li>In order to run the website, do the following:
     <ol>
-      <li>Open the folder containing `src` in PowerShell, e.g. `C:\Users\myname\Documents\gardermoen-website-it1`.
-Then run `.\src\scripts\downloadXML.ps1`.
+      <li>Open the folder containing <code>src</code> in PowerShell, e.g. <code>C:\Users\myname\Documents\gardermoen-website-it1</code>.
+Then run <code>.\src\scripts\downloadXML.ps1</code>.
 Keep the script running for as long as you plan to use the website, to ensure updated information on direkteruter.html.</li>
       <li>Go to wherever you hosted the website.
-If you use the VSCode extension "Live Preview", it will probably be on `<a href='http://127.0.0.1:3000/'>127.0.0.1:3000</a>`.
+If you use the VSCode extension "Live Preview", it will probably be on <code><a href='http://127.0.0.1:3000/'>127.0.0.1:3000</a></code>.
 Then navigate to any HTML file.</li>
     </ol>
   </li>
 </ol>
-If you want to make any changes to the scripts, do not touch the `.js` files but instead make the changes in the TypeScript files before running the command `tsc` in the scripts folder from the terminal.
-The reason for not touching the .`js` files is that all those changes will be reverted as soon as you compile the `.ts` files.
+If you want to make any changes to the scripts, do not touch the <code>.js</code> files but instead make the changes in the TypeScript files before running the command <code>tsc</code> in the scripts folder from the terminal.
+The reason for not touching the <code>.js</code> files is that all those changes will be reverted as soon as you compile the <code>.ts</code> files.
 <hr>

 ## Roadmap